Benjamin-Henke/partyup/README.md

 1. Create a database named `partyup`
 2. Queries in `database.sql` are set up to create all the necessary tables and generate the needed data to run the application correctly.
 This project is built on [Postgres][1], be sure that is installed first before proceeding.
 I used [Postico][2] to execute my queries but other options will work too.
 3. Open your editor of choice and run `npm install`
+4. Run `npm run server` in one terminal
+5. Run `npm run client` in a second terminal.
+This will open a new browser tab with the project.

 [1]: https://www.postgresql.org/]
 [2]: https://eggerapps.at/postico/

+### Completed Features

+- [x] Create a new party
+- [x] Edit a previously made party and it's members
+- [x] Browse parties via Upcoming Events, by title, or by date
+- [x] Join a players game and app will automatically send email (previous setup required)

+### Future Features

+### Author

+Benjamin Henke